The student cost of living in Germany is based on your accommodation type, the number of times you eat at a restaurant etc.

 Suggested: Job Opportunities After Masters in Germany

-The cost of living in Germany for international students also includes the cost of commuting around the city.
+The cost of living in Germany for Indian students also includes the cost of commuting around the city.
 But, the good news is, travelling across Germany and in the cities of Germany is very convenient.
 Students use a bicycle to move around easily in the city.
 Germany’s public transport services are well-planned and well connected with trains and buses.
 And so, the cost of living for Indian students in Germany aren’t highly impacted by their transportation charges.

 Mode of Transportation